You can also read this guide in Français.

 There are lots of reasons why you might want to delete photos from iPhone, but not from iCloud:

-- Maybe you need to make more space on your iPhone, but you don’t want to lose all of those picture from the iCloud.
+- Maybe you need to make more space on your iPhone, but you want to keep them in iCloud as a backup.

-- Maybe you have no reason to keep old pictures on your iPhone and you’d rather just have them stored on Apple’s servers.
-Some people would rather keep their photos in a central locations than have them scattered across a bunch of devices.
+- Maybe you have no reason to keep old pictures on your iPhone and would rather keep them in a central locations than have them scattered across a bunch of devices.

 However, if you try to delete photos off your iPhone, in some cases you’ll also find that they get deleted off iCloud.
 How do you protect your photos and make sure that they’re only removed from your one device?
 Let’s take a look at how to do this.

-Why I Cannot Directly Delete Photos from iPhone, Not iCloud?
+Part 1: Why I Cannot Directly Delete Photos from iPhone, But Not from iCloud Photo Library?

 To make matters more confusing, if “Optimize iPhone Storage” is turned on, then photos can’t be deleted from your iPhone or iCloud at all!
 This is because the original photos are actually stored on iCloud.
 Your iPhone and iCloud account are paired in this way and it’s hard to get them to behave separately from each other.

-But Can I Delete Photos from iPhone, But Not iCloud?
+Part 3: How to Delete Photos from iPhone, But Not from iCloud?

 Logically, you will have to separate your iPhone’s photos from your iCloud account.